dbernheisel/bernheisel.com/posts/20200925-nostalgia-programming.md

 Our autobiographical memory -- that is, our psychological history of ourselves -- on average shows that most of our memories are formed between the ages of 10-30 years old.
 Younger than 10 is considered childhood amnesia; greater than that is considered too recent.
-For the life of me, I can't remember what being 6 was like; I remember snippets like riding my bike around the neighborhood in odd moments of self-reflection.
+For the life of me, I can't remember what being 6 was like.
 Likewise, I couldn't tell you what I did 2 years ago that affected my life profoundly.
 It's unconsciously regarded as too recent to be formative of "who I am."

 Our young adulthood is where we develop our self-identity; it's when we discover who we are and want to be.
 We'll come back around to that bit.
 For me,